 IoT development is a challenge and giving the job to a single, but an experienced and skillful developer eases your concern on managing and monitoring different tasks.

 Having said that, it’s time that you plan on redesigning your existing app and hire a full-stack IoT developer to do the job.
 Remember, you can always choose to build a new app or revamp an existing one.
 But do not choose any developer.
-You are aware of the different attributes of IoT development and so when you are making your choice, segment the applicants, and hire the one that maps all the skills.
+You are aware of the different attributes of IoT development and so when you are making your choice, segment the applicants, hire Full stack Developer that maps all the skills and can do justice to your project at core.